michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 All the pings we've talked about so far test from a device that you control out to another device, but sometimes you need to test from the public Internet in to your network.
 Looking glass servers let you remotely run `ping` or `traceroute` to another device.
-Significant connectivity providers run these servers, which lets you choose where you test from, geographically and network connectivity-wise.
+Significant connectivity providers, like Hurricane Electric and Lumen, run these servers, which lets you choose where you test from, geographically and network connectivity-wise.
 Check the server lists to find the right one to test with for your situation.

 Want to do a quick, longer term (up to about a month) test from the outside?
 DSLReports still runs a SmokePing service, which does periodic packet loss and latency tests.
-Check the terms of service to make sure it works for your situation or consider setting up `vaping` for a similar self-hosted test.
+The higher on the graph, the higher the latency.
+The darker the "smoke", the more pings with a given latency.
+The smokier the graph, the more jitter there is.
+Before using the DSLReports service, check the terms of service to make sure it works for your situation or consider setting up `vaping` for a similar self-hosted test.

 :::